russarmst/pishlib/README.md

 ## Introduction
 The aim of the **pi** **sh**ell **lib**rary (pishlib) is the Swiss Army Knife of shell scripting for the Pi range of computers by implementing elegant functions that make script writing easier, more robust and fun(?).

+**Note:** For the time being this code should be regarded as Alpha where:
+* changes to the code and function names may break scripts using it
+* the code contains bugs
+* changes to the code causes regressions

 Why write this:
 ```shell
 sys_mem=$(awk '/MemTotal/ {print $2}' /proc/meminfo)